apache/pulsar/site2/docs/reference-metrics.md

 #### Replication metrics

-If a namespace that a topic belongs to is configured to be replicated between multiple Pulsar clusters, the corresponding replication metrics will also be exposed when `replicationMetricsEnabled` is enabled.
+If a namespace that a topic belongs to is configured to be replicated between multiple Pulsar clusters, the corresponding replication metrics is also exposed when `replicationMetricsEnabled` is enabled.

-All the replication metrics will also be labelled with `remoteCluster=${pulsar_remote_cluster}`.
+All the replication metrics are labelled with `remoteCluster=${pulsar_remote_cluster}`.

 | Name | Type | Description |
 |---|---|---|